frozenarc/ze-framework/tutorial/expression.md

     <zfw:out valuefrom="m{modelName.propertyName1.propertyName2}"/>

 So, here "m" stands for "model", expression start with "{" and ends with "}".
-Here, "modelName" is name of the model which we have defined in configuration file in "Models -> Model -> name".
-"propertyName1" is the property name of specified model.
+"modelName" is name of the model which we have defined in configuration file in "Models -> Model -> name". "propertyName1" is the property name of specified model.
 The model must have getter and setter method for this property.
 In our case "proeprtyName1" is a user defined class' object and it has a property named "propertyName2".
 The user defined object also must have getter and setter method for this property.

 We can use the above expression as it is if "propertyName2" is any of the data types like "int", "short", "long", "float", "double", "char", "boolean", "java.lang.Integer", "java.lang.Short", "java.lang.Long", "java.lang.Float", "java.lang.Double", "java.lang.Char", "java.lang.Boolean", "java.lang.String", "java.util.Date".